DavidSouther/software_craftsmanship/00_introduction/README.md

 magnitude less than a similar program in C.

-#### Coffeescript
+#### TypeScript
-Coffee Script is a dialect of Javascript, developed by Jeremy Ashkenas at the New York Times in 2009.
-Because of the rushed nature of the original development of Javascript, Coffeescript aims to provide a streamlined syntax, while removing many features of Javascript that are considered "harmful" by the community - that is, features that allow or even encourage programmers to write code that will perform incorrectly.

-In the past five years, Coffeescript has seen tremendous growth, and is in my opinion the most enjoyable of the languages to work in, though it does not have quite the level of community support that Python has.
+TypeScript is a dialect of Javascript, developed by Andres Heils Hejlsburg at Microsoft in 2010.
+The goal of the TypeScript project is to provide a strong "type system" on top of JavaScript.
+A Type System is a set of tools that allows another program, the TypeScript Compiler, to analyze your program to prove various properties and check for common errors.
+For instance, if you were to write in your program `5 + "hello"`, TypeScript would say you have an error combinging a number and a string.
+TypeScript is currently the most popular variant of JavaScript, because of its tremendous benefit and value in helping teams of all sizes manage the complexity of their JavaScript code.

 ## Overview of the Text